unla-investigacion-desarrollo/test-react/README.md

 Test React

 ## Available Scripts
-This project was build with this [free udemy react course](https://www.udemy.com/course/aprendiendo-react/).
+This project was build with this [free udemy react course](https://www.udemy.com/course/aprendiendo-react/) and this [fredd udemy react hooks course](https://www.udemy.com/course/react-hooks-guia-inicial-utilizando-redux-y-materialui/).

 And use:
 - ReactJS